Switching to an Electric Vehicle? Read This First

 EV battery charging

 One of the most prominent features of an electric car is that you have to charge it from a plug point.
-This usually means that you have to have a power system, such as those provided by Onsemi, which are installed at home.
+This usually means that you have to have a power system, which are installed at home.

 Modern chargers can get your electric vehicle up and running well within an hour, allowing you to keep moving.
 An electric vehicle means that you need to plan long journeys with your battery in mind, as it’s not as easy to find plug-in chargers as it is to find a gas station.